dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 <iframe src="https://giphy.com/embed/3oKIPnAiaMCws8nOsE" width="407" height="430" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

-* coding time 10hrs a week min
+* 10hrs a week min (outside of class)
 * bonus points for working together
 * class time (some of which can be coding time)
+* the more you put in the more you'll get out in terms of project satisfaction / grade / fame

 ???